 When you’ve passed the final subject test, you will receive an email right that includes a copy of your GED e-diploma and your e-transcript.

-These copies are the official GED diploma and transcript and you can download and save them for your official records.
-You’ll need the Adobe Reader (version 6.0 or up) to be able to download your documents.
+These copies are the official GED diploma and transcript, and you can download and save them for your official records.
+You’ll need Adobe Reader (version 6.0 or up) to be able to download your documents.

 Some colleges don’t accept electronic copies and require you to send official copies.
 So if you need to submit your transcripts to the schools you’re applying to, you will need extra copies.

-If you passed the GED test from January 2014, just log in to your account on GED.com and order your additional transcript copies.
+If you passed the GED test in or after January 2014, just log in to your account on GED.com and order your additional transcript copies.